giuseppelazzara98/IS-project-AS-IS-and-TO-BE-analyses/ReportToBe.md

 We can fix these problems using a specific application that gives direct contact between the End Customer and the Graphic's department.
 When the EC finished the product design example, he can upload it to the application using a specific request form and notify the Graphic's department, who can at that point start the procedure to check the feasibility of the design.
 All the communications and the feedback between the two entities can be done through the application, who will send a specific notification every time, and are stored in the application's database.

 Every End Customer and Graphic's department employee has an account on the application, with specific privileges depending on their role in the process.
+The End Customer can check the state of the procedure in the application by logging into the page dedicated to the specific process.
 The Essity Customer Service department's employees also have accounts to manage eventual assistance requests from the End Customers.

 ![Proc1](Images/proc1_tobe.png)